The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Model distinguishability

 \section{Model distinguishability}

-To ensure full control over the dynamics under study, we begin by testing model distinguishability on synthetic time series generated from well-known stochastic population models.
+To ensure full control over the dynamics under study, we begin by testing model distinguishability on synthetic time series generated from known stochastic models.
 Given two candidate models, we evaluate which one maximizes the likelihood in Eq.~\eqref{eq:prob_time_series}, identifying it as the most probable generator of the observed data.
+In Appendix~\ref{AP_sec:BIC}, we show that this criterion follows from standard Bayesian model selection when comparing models of equal parametric complexity under a saddle-point approximation.